naruthk/naruth.com-2018/src/posts/apple-event-sep-12/apple-event-sep-12.md

 path: "/apple-event-sep-12"
 date: "2018-09-12T13:57:58"
 title: "What I Thought Was Interesting From Apple Event September 2018"
 excerpt: "Today, Apple announced all sorts of new products: the iPhone XS, iPhone XS Max, the iPhone XR and also the Apple Watch Series 4.
-This blog post will focus on what I excited me about the most."
+This post will focus on things that excited me the most about from today's event."
 featuredImage: "./iphonexs.png"
 ---